ErCrozzUni/kathara_ebpf/README.md

 The repository is organized as follows:

-- **/docs**: Detailed project documentation, technical notes, and experimental results.
+- **/docs**: Detailed project documentation and technical notes.
-- **/docker images**: Configuration files for Kathara, including scripts for setting up the emulated environment.
+- **ebpf**: Dockerfile configuration file for Kathara.
+- **labs**: A collection of Kathara lab environments created for experimentation.
+Each lab contains PCs with eBPF configurations used to test and explore the thesis topics, such as DDoS detection and malicious flow tracking

 ## Conclusions